Antoni0Ferreira/FEUP-SDLE-T7G04/README.md

 ### Run

-From the `crdt/src` folder run:
+From the `src` folder run:
-- `java sdle.serverClient.ServerManager` to turn on the serverManager
+- `java backend.ServerManager` to turn on the serverManager
-- `java sdle.serverClient.Server 127.0.0.2 8000` to turn on a server binded to the 127.0.0.2 IP in the port 8000
+- `java backend.Server 127.0.0.2 8000` to turn on a server binded to the 127.0.0.2 IP in the port 8000
-- `java sdle.serverClient.Client` to turn on the client
+- `java client.Client` to turn on the client